Skip to main content

 Chimney Sweep Certification in New York

 Get certified in Chimney Sweeping online and self-paced with NISCR, earning a same-day certificate for New York technicians.
 Chimney sweeping remains a strong seasonal trade across New York, where wood and pellet heating is common in upstate and rural homes.
-This keyword-rich credential shows homeowners you follow safe, professional chimney and flue cleaning practices.
+This credential shows homeowners you follow safe, professional chimney and flue cleaning practices.

 100% online & self-paced — your certificate the same day, anywhere in New York.